kittykatattack/learningPixi/README.md

 explanation](http://www.goodboydigital.com/pixi-js-v2-fastest-2d-webgl-renderer/)
 about how to use `resolution` for all the details.
 But usually, just keep `resolution` at 1 for most projects and you'll be fine.

-(Note: The renderer has an additional, fourth, option called `preserveDrawingBuffer` that defaults to `false`.
-The only reason to it set it to `true` is if you ever need to call Pixi's specialized `dataToURL` method on a WebGL canvas context.)

 Pixi's renderer object will default to WebGL, which is good, because WebGL is incredibly fast, and lets you use some spectacular visual effects that